Ruthhl3ss/AzureDevOpsCourse/Course 1 - Create VNet/Readme.md

 ![Hardcoded Parameters](https://github.com/Ruthhl3ss/AzureDevOpsCourse/blob/main/Images/VNethardcodedparameters.png)

 We would like to use this template for multiple customers without changing the template.
 This objective can be reached by using parameters.
+Change these values to parameters:

+- name
+- addressspace

 [Microsoft Doc about Bicep Parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters)